 Term Two – Telling your story.

 How to write your story.
 Finding structure.
-Using the strategies of fiction to write memoir.
-Using the lessons of memoir to write fiction.
+Using the strategies and techniques of fiction to bring life to your memoir.

 Term Three – Getting your story right.